-This event is co-sponsored by the UF College of Pharmacy Office of Continuing Pharmacy Education and the Office of Diversity, Inclusion and Health Equity.
+This event is sponsored by the UF College of Pharmacy Office of Continuing Pharmacy Education.

 - Intended Audience: Pharmacists in all practice settings